V-D-X/ShopRight/README.md

-ShopRight
-See what's in stock nearby.
+A web app that allows you to see what products are in stock nearby.